 Acer palmatum Golden Falls is a golden version of Ryu sei which means – ‘falling star’in Japanese.
 Spring growth is bright yellow-gold turning to a soft yellow-green in the summer.
-Fall color is orange to scarlet-red.
-Golden Falls is a pendulous upright with side branches that hang down like falling stars.
+Fall color is gold to crimson.
+I recommend that the terminal branch be staked for height to allow the cascading look.
+When staked, Golden Falls is a pendulous upright with side branches that hang down like falling stars.

-Finally, if you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
-The contributors to the group have a wealth of experience and post many photos.
+Finally, if you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.
+I also recommend you join the Maple Society North American Branch both are free to join – you just have to be a Facebook member.
+The contributors to the groups have a wealth of experience and post many photos.

 The first photo shows the yellow leaves on cascading branches.
 The second photo shows the beginning of fall color – scarlet red.
 Both photos courtesy of Buchholz Nursery.
 Golden Falls was discovered and introduced by Buchholz Nursery as part of their Flora Wonder ™ Collection.